codefinance.training

 Version 1.0 was released in 2001.
 In the following years, the library expanded only slowly; as the documentation stated, the maintainers were more interested in stability than in additional functionality.
 Major version 1 ended with release 1.16 of July 2013; this was the only public activity in the three years 2012–2014.

-Vigorous development resumed with publication of version 2.0 in October 2015.
-The latest version 2.7 was released in June 2021.
+Vigorous development resumed with publication of version 2.0 in October 2015, which included user contributed patches.
+The latest version 2.8 was released in May 2024.

 Example